Contact Us

 IBM Security QRadar SIEM

-IBM Security QRadar is an SIEM platform with user behavior analytics (UBA) capabilities.
-QRadar SIEM tracks each threat approach and correlates related behaviors.
+IBM Security QRadar is a SIEM platform with user behavior analytics (UBA).
+It tracks each threat and correlates related behaviors across the environment.

 Key features:

-QRadar analytics: IBM Security QRadar SIEM analyzes threat intelligence, network, and user behavior abnormalities to identify vulnerable network components.
+• QRadar analytics: Analyzes threat intelligence, network activity, and user behavior to identify vulnerable network components.

-• Risk profiling involves attributing risk to various security use cases based on criteria such as malicious website usage.
-Each one is assigned a risk based on the severity and reliability of the identified occurrence.
+• Risk profiling: Attributes risk to security use cases based on criteria such as malicious site visits, with each event scored by severity and reliability.

-• Unified user IDs entail creating insights and profiles of user threats by leveraging existing event and flow data in your QRadar system.
+• Unified user IDs: Builds user threat profiles by correlating event and flow data already in QRadar.

 Exabeam